danielgccr/odin-recipes/README.md

 # odin-recipes

-A spare list of recipes
+A spare list of recipes from traditional Spanish "bares".